bblain18/Data-Preparation-and-Analysis-BigData/README.md

-NRDC Data Preparation and Analysis Using Tensorflow
+NRDC Data Preparation and Analysis Using Tensorflow:

 Project designed using Python scripts and Tensorflow.
+Dataset consists of Soil Temperatures in Eastern Nevada for the month of September.

 Next step: Make dataextraction.py interpret.
 Test data can be found under tensorflow_datasets/manual